cop3402fall20/grader-scripts/README.md

 ## Usage

-Run the following command: `python3 testSimplec.py path/to/your/repo path/to/the/tests`
+Run the following command: `python3 testSimplec.py path/to/your/repo path/to/the/tests keepBinaries compileAndCheckRetValue`

-Example: `python3 testSimplec.py /vagrant/simplec-compiler-josh /vagrant/tests-cases-public/proj1`
+Example: `python3 testSimplec.py /vagrant/simplec-compiler-josh /vagrant/tests-cases-public/proj1 true true`

+Set the second to last arg to true if you are using precompiled binaries from ealier projects Set the last arg to false for projects 1-2 and true for 3-4.
+It will compile your assembly output with gcc, run the binary, and check for the return value

 Sample output: